Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 - This will redirect you to AWS CloudWatch, choose the log groups
 - Then choose ```AWS/lambda/cruddur-post-confirmation``` tab and view the logs.
+- We will then set the VPC for the cruddur function in lambda otherwise when we try to sign up, it will always time out.
+-